KIWA (AM)

 KIWA (1550 AM) is a commercial radio station serving the Sheldon, Iowa area.
 The station primarily broadcasts a news/talk format.
-They also broadcast full coverage of local sports.
+It also broadcasts full coverage of local sports.

-KIWA and sister station KIWA-FM are owned by the Sheldon Broadcasting Company, Inc. Studios are located at 411 9th St.
+KIWA and sister station KIWA-FM are owned by Neil Lipetzky, Dean Sorenson, and Duane Butt, through licensee Community First Broadcasting, LLC.
+Studios are located at 411 9th St. in Sheldon.

-in Sheldon.
 The stations also share a transmitter site behind the National Guard facility, on Sheldon's west side.